informational alert

 Annual Vision Zero Action Plan Progress Report

-This progress report updates the public on Portland Bureau of Transportation's (PBOT) work to advance Vision Zero, the goal to eliminate traffic deaths and serious injuries on Portland streets, in the Vision Zero Action Plan Update 2023-25
+This progress report updates the public on PBOT's work to advance Vision Zero, the goal to eliminate traffic deaths and serious injuries on Portland streets, as outlined in the Vision Zero Action Plan Update 2023-25.

-View the Vision Zero Action Plan Progress Report one-pager
+View the Vision Zero Action Plan Progress Report summary

 Safe speeds